Glen Durrant: 2021

 At the 2021 PDC World Darts Championship, Durrant lost 4–3 in the fourth round to Dirk van Duijvenbode.
 Durrant was selected to compete in the 2021 Premier League Darts, but endured a nightmare defence, losing all 9 of his matches, and being eliminated with 2 matches to spare.
 Durrant's struggles continued, as he suffered first-round defeats at both the 2021 World Matchplay and the 2021 World Grand Prix, posting a 58.02 average in defeat to José de Sousa at the latter tournament.

 2022

 At the 2022 PDC World Darts Championship, Durrant suffered a 3–0 whitewash to William O'Connor in the second round.
 He appeared on Eggheads with Keegan Brown on 1 November 2022.
 Durrant reached the fourth round of the UK Open, but failed to qualify for any other PDC major that year.
 After failing to qualify for the 2023 World Championship, Durrant tweeted: "Well that's it I'm no longer a professional dart player", though he later clarified that he was not retiring, he was just no longer a professional.

+2024

+During the 2024 PDC World Championship Durrant was a commentator on matches broadcast on Sky Sports.